GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will be created in `./output/distcp/` folder.
+In this example the output will be created in the `./output/distcp/` folder.

 The converted DAG uses the `BashOperator` in Airflow, which submits the Hadoop DistCp job using the `gcloud dataproc jobs submit hadoop` command.